balwillSFDC/sfmc-audit-dashboard/README.md

 # Welcome to the SFMC Audit Dashboard 👋
-The SFMC Audit dashboard ⏲️ gives SFMC Super Admins a 360 view 🌎 of their Account in an instant ⚡.
+The SFMC Audit dashboard gives Admins a 360 view 🌎 of their Account in an instant ⚡.

 ## Upcoming Features
 * ⌛ Business Unit Inventory metrics